Education and Interdisciplinary Studies

 Our department offers several graduate degree programs administered by advanced faculty members in collaboration with colleagues from other departments on campus:

-Interdisciplinary science graduates meet growing employer demands for professionals with advanced training and experience across multiple technical disciplines.
-Graduates are unusually well-prepared for the 21st century workforce and are ready to excel as technical experts, researchers, and managers who deploy multiple skills to innovate in diverse science, business, and resource management fields.
+Interdisciplinary science graduates meet growing employer demands for professionals with advanced training and experience across multiple disciplines, often with a focus on sustainability.
+Some graduates pursue further studies in Ph.D. programs or law school.
+Graduates are unusually well-prepared for the newest workforce trends and excel as technical experts, researchers, and managers who possess the skills to innovate in diverse science, business, and resource management fields.

 The education degree programs include mathematics, computer, and environmental education degrees that encourage our students to work with other departments at Florida Tech.
 Our degree programs are diversified, rich in technical content, and infused with teaching pedagogy.
 Most of our programs combine a core set of educational courses that are supplemented by coursework in science, technology and/or mathematics.